hujhax/austin-improv-wiki/Pom-Pom Sisterhood.md

 **Pom-Pom Sisterhood** was an all-girl improv troupe.

 ## Summary
-Shows started from a group scene with the characters in a knitting circle.
+They did long-form shows which started from a group scene with the characters in a knitting circle.

 ## History
 Their first show was on 4/10/08.